taddeseanb/kenya-hub/docs/user/index.md

    - `Upload` provides the option to open a dataset from the local computer.
 Note that this data is not uploaded to a server, so this data is not shared with anyone else.
 You can also add `web data` from this panel to the map viewer.
      ![mapviewer localweb](./img/mapviewer_localweb.png)

      For local files, you first need to select a file type.
-The file should have a spatial component and/or coordinates in order to add it to the map viewer.
+The file should have a spatial component and/or coordinates to add it to the map viewer.
 In step 2, you browse your file on your local computer.
      ![mapviewer local](./img/mapviewer_local.PNG)

      For web data, you first need to select the file or web service type.
-In step 2, you will add the URL in order to add the web data.
+In step 2, you will add the URL to add the web data.
 For example, you can add the ESA land cover map as a WMS layer.
 The URL is: https://worldcover2020.esa.int/geoserver/gwc/service/wms?SERVICE=WMS&VERSION=1.1.1

      You can compare these maps with other added maps, through the compare button.